2014 IAAF Continental Cup

-The 2014 IAAF Continental Cup was an international track and field sporting event that was held in Marrakech, Morocco, on 13–14 September 2014.
+The 2014 IAAF Continental Cup was an international track and field sporting event that was held in Marrakesh, Morocco, on 13–14 September 2014.

 It was the second edition of the IAAF Continental Cup since the name and format was changed from the IAAF World Cup.

 Format

 The four teams competing in the event were Africa, the Americas, Asia-Pacific and Europe.
 The two-day competition comprised a program of 20 track and field events for both men and women, resulting in a total of 40 events.
 Each team entered two athletes in each event, except for relays where one team competed, with a maximum of one athlete from each country per event.
 No athlete was allowed to double in the 3000 m and 5000 m.